ecliptik/deploy-example/README.md

 This repository contains a simple [Ruby](https://www.ruby-lang.org) application.
 All configuration to run the app is included.

 The following tasks will guage an applicants ability to understand the application and how to run and deploy it in containerized environments.
-It is understood that there are multiple ways to achieve these tasks.
+It is understood that there are multiple ways to achieve these tasks and there is no one-size-fits all approach.

 ## How to Use This Repository

-- Fork this repository into your Github profile
+- Clone this repository and add it to your Github profile (do not fork)
-- Make changes, add files, and push to your fork to complete the following tasks
+- Make changes, add files to complete the following tasks
   - Include command examples in-line in this README under each task.
-- When completed, create a Pull Request with all updates and include any additional comments
+  - commit and push changes
+- When completed, send cloned repository link

 ### Task 1